-Procurement card statements are sent to card holders dated the 14th of each month.
-Statements must be returned to finance with all VAT invoices by the end of that month.
-Statements must detail the coding for all cost incurred, and be authorized, in a formatprescribed by the S.151 OfficerAll Procurement card activity is recorded through the Lloyds Bank Commercial Card Data Management system and the card holder is responsible for coding all expenditure and uploading the VAT receipt to the system within the agreed timescales.
+All Procurement card activity is recorded through the Lloyds Bank Commercial Card Data Management system and the card holder is responsible for coding all expenditure and uploading the VAT receipt to the system within the agreed timescales.

-Failure to obtain suitable receipts for purchases and to be returned in the ticode the expenditure in the timeline stated will result in the card being cancelled.
+Failure to obtain suitable receipts for purchases and to code the expenditure in the timeline stated will result in the card being cancelled.